-Whilst the personal statement is about you, in order to help your application, it is good to read up on what each university wants to see from applicants, this can then be used as a potential structure.
+Whilst the personal statement is about you, in order to help your application, it is good to read up on what each university wants to see from applicants - this can then be used as a potential structure.
 The PPE page mentions these amongst others: Application and interest, an independent and reflective approach to learning,

 ability to analyse and solve problems using logical and critical approaches, flexibility and willingness to consider alternative views, willingness and ability to express ideas clearly and effectively on paper and orally; ability to give considered responses.

 Make sure you read the Oxford website for PPE and familiarize yourself with what the course structure is and what you will be studying.
-This is helpful because it gives you and overview of what the degree is like and can help you decide whether you really want to study PPE.
-However, it is also very useful when writing your personal statement because it can help you avoid mistakes of mentioning incorrect things such as “I’m very excited to study Eastern philosophers in my first year” (there is no Eastern Philosophy course or paper in first year philosophy).
+This is helpful because it gives you an overview of what the degree is like and can help you decide whether you really want to study PPE.
+On top of this, it can help you tailor your personal statement, and ensure (for example) that you don’t say you’re really excited to study Eastern Philosophy, when that isn’t part of the course.

-PPE candidates are not expected to have studied any philosophy, politics or economics at school, so it might be hard to speak about your A-level subjects if they are not these.
-However, what admission officer’s look for is interest and skills.
-So even if you haven’t studied politics, you can mention how you keep up to date with political news, or how you read a book/article related to a political topic or how you found a volunteering or work experience related to politics (the same goes for Philosophy and Economics).
+PPE candidates are not necessarily expected to have studied any Philosophy, Politics or Economics at school, so it might be hard to speak about other A-level subjects.
+However, what admissions officers look for is interest and skills.
+Even if you haven’t studied Politics, you can mention how you keep up to date with political news, or how you read a book/article related to a political topic, or how you found volunteering or work experience related to Politics (the same goes for Philosophy and Economics).

-More things your personal statement can include: motivation behind your choice to study PPE, reference to particular aspects of your A level courses that you enjoy/that may be relevant to PPE, work experience and volunteering, extracurricular activities as well as any extended reading you may have done (do not lie about this, they might ask you about it at interview!)
+More things your personal statement can include: motivation behind your choice to study PPE, reference to particular aspects of your A level courses that you enjoy/that are relevant to PPE, work experience and volunteering, extracurricular activities as well as any extended reading you may have done (do not lie about this, they might ask you about it at interview!) .

 Another good tip when writing personal statements is to not just mention what you have done and what you are good at – but mention WHY these are relevant to the admissions officer.
 For everything you include in your personal statement ask yourself HOW it is demonstrating your aptitude or passion for the course.
-For example: Instead of just saying you read a book on Utilitarianism – say why you chose it, what you learnt from it, what your personal response to it was, whether you agreed or disagreed with the arguments, whether it prompted you to be more interested in another area of philosophy or ethics etc.
+For example: Instead of just saying you read a book on Utilitarianism, say why you chose it, what you learnt from it, what your personal response to it was, whether you agreed or disagreed with the arguments, whether it prompted you to be more interested in another area of philosophy or ethics, etc.

-Instead of saying you volunteered at your local council/for an NGO, say why you chose that volunteering opportunity, what you learnt, what you would’ve changed from it, what it has shown you about your degree or the real world, how you could apply the skills and knowledge you learnt to your university experience or to your future career,
+Instead of just saying you volunteered at your local council/for an NGO, say why you chose that volunteering opportunity, what you learnt, what it has shown you about your degree or the real world, how you could apply the skills and knowledge you learnt to your university experience or to your future career, etc.

-This can also be done even with non-academic activities: instead of only saying you have a black belt in karate or have a grade in an instrument, you can mention what skills you have learnt from it, how it shows dedication, patience and enthusiasm that you might also show for your degree, how it demonstrates your ability to have a goal and follow it, etc.
+This can also be done even with non-academic activities: instead of simply stating you have a black belt in karate or have obtained a certain grade in an instrument, you could mention what skills you have learnt from it, how it shows dedication, patience, and enthusiasm that you might also show for your degree, how it demonstrates your ability to have a goal and follow it, etc.